The Wine Road Less Traveled The Wine Road Less Traveled - helping you to find

 What, then, is the "right" temperature?
 While there is no exact temperature for either red or white wines, most recommendations fall within a fairly narrow range, as follows:

 You don't have to be too exact.
 Somewhere close to these ranges will suffice.
+In all cases, storing and serving wine above 70 degrees Fahrenheit should be avoided.

 wine bottle Serving Wine